-How did the last edition of Present Perfect festival go and what are your plans for the future?
+How was the last edition of Present Perfect festival and what are your future plans?

-Everything went well, we made a step forward, both in terms of attendance and content.
-Moreover, the absolute achievement was the presence of Boiler Room at the festival within a separate stage.
-For the art component, Street Art Museum along with dozens of artists from around the world presented their graphic works and installations concentrated around global issues related to migration.
-In the future, we plan to hold a series of showcases in Moscow and Finland, as well as several large projects in our native St. Petersburg.
-Moreover, our label is releasing a new album of local artist Kuzma Palkin in November and a compilation, planned to be released next year.
+Everything went well: we made a step forward, both in terms of attendance and content.
+Moreover, the paramount achievement was the presence of Boiler Room at a dedicated festival stage.
+Speaking of art component, Street Art Museum along with a dozen of artists from around the world presented graphical works and installations concerning global issues related to migration.
+In the future, we plan to hold a series of showcases in Moscow and Finland, as well as several large projects in St. Petersburg, our home city.
+Moreover, our label is releasing a new album of a local artist Kuzma Palkin in November.
+We also work on a compilation, which is to be released next year.

-What did they most like in St. Petersburg?
+What did the Boiler Room team like the most in St. Petersburg?

-Michail Stangl, the curator of Boiler Room, has been following what happens here, he is very interested in local scene and such St. Petersburg producers as Flaty and Nocow have been in his field of view for a long time.
-As for Russian scene in general, the guys from Boiler Room have got many favorites.
-Speaking of reviews, Michail’s quote about the festival is to the point: "One thing they do not say about: young people are alright here”.
+Michail Stangl, curator of Boiler Room, has been following St. Petersburg’s scene for a long time, keeping produces such as Flaty and Nocow in sight.
+The guys from Boiler Room have got a lot of favorites as well.
+Speaking of reviews, we can quote Michail here: “One thing they do not talk much about is that young people are alright here”.

-Are you going to pursue with this collaboration?
+Are you looking forward to continuing the collaboration?

-Yes, we have plans to repeat the collaboration - it was a good experience.
+Yes, we have plans to repeat it.
+It was a good experience.

-Has Petersburg’s night life changed since the appearance of Roots United?
+Has St. Petersburg’s nightlife changed since the appearance of Roots United?

-It has changed very much.
-We started with a club for 200 people, where small crowd barely gathered for masthead artist from Detroit.
-With the advent of crisis, the city flourished in terms of club culture: we have been witnessing the renaissance of club culture in almost all major cities during the past three years.
-Last year we organized two big events in the regions (Ekaterinburg and Nizhny Novgorod), which also combined different facets of contemporary art: music, art, technology and urbanism.
-It was quite a big success in both cities, there is demand for such projects.
+Oh yes, it did.
+We started in a club for 200 people, where great artist from Detroit would barely gather a small crowd.
+But then financial crisis happened, and St. Petersburg flourished in terms of club culture.
+During the past three years, we have been witnessing a renaissance of club culture in almost all major cities, though.
+Last year we’ve organized two big events in the regions (Yekaterinburg and Nizhniy Novgorod).
+Those events combined different facets of contemporary art: music, art, technology, and urbanism.
+It was quite a success in both cities, there is demand for this kind of projects.

 Renaissance during the crisis?

-Why did Roots United decide to organize events in other cities and what is their main idea?
+Why did Roots United decide to organize events in other cities?
+What’s the big idea?

-The idea is to unite key creative forces of the city and make them work together on the territory of music, art, urbanism and technologies.
+The idea is to unite prominent creative forces of a city and make them work together in the field of music, art, urbanism, and technology.

-Because this is a stereotype and, like any stereotype, it lives for a long time.
-Of course, there are some difficulties with bureaucracy and even some governmental restrictions, however it is real with careful preparation.
+That’s a stereotype and, like any other stereotype, it can live for a long time.
+Of course, there are some difficulties with bureaucracy and even some governmental restrictions.
+However, you can hold festivals and parties if you prepare carefully.

-St. Petersburg has rather long and colorful rock history.
-How is it reflected in the dance culture?
+St. Petersburg has a long and patchy rock history.
+Is it somehow reflected in modern dance culture?

-I am the A&R at eponymous label, DJ and one of the founders of Present Perfect festival and Roots United community.
+I am the A&R, DJ, and one of the founders of Present Perfect festival and Roots United community.

-New releases don’t come out often on the label, why?
+New releases don’t come out on your label often.
+Why so?

-We launched it only last year.
-We need a bit more time in order to put everything on the rails.
-Of course, we highlight the development of local scene, carefully trying to select the material that will fit our concept - NOT tumble in one direction or another.
-We are always balancing on the brink of musical styles: it can’t be clean house, techno or bass - it has to be eclectic in one track, so we are not always able to quickly find the material that suits us.
-However, the situation with frequency of releases is moving forward.
-We got up on the right way.
+We launched it only last year, so we need a bit more time to put everything on the rails.
+Of course, we strive to highlight the development of our local scene, carefully selecting the material that will fit our concept, so that we don’t tumble into a too specific direction.
+We are always balancing on the brink of musical styles: it shouldn’t be exclusively house, techno, or bass music.
+Every track has to be eclectic.
+Therefore, it can be difficult for us to find the material that suits us.
+However, the situation with release frequency is moving forward.
+We are going in the right direction.

-Which music do you pay more attention to now?
+Which kind of music do you pay attention to right now?

-I like everything that is happening with house music and techno, all these mutations with breakbeat and jungle in house and EBM, jackbeat, industrial accents in techno, I love electro a lot.
-Overall, I really like the broken rhythm.
-In approach to the choice of music for a mix, I pay tribute to eclecticism: I think it's the right way for such things.
+I like everything that is happening in house and techno music.
+All these mutations with breakbeat and jungle in house and EBM; jackbeat and industrial accents in techno.
+I also adore electro.
+Overall, I fancy broken rhythm.
+Speaking of choosing music for a mix, I pay tribute to eclecticism — it's the right way to do this kind of stuff.

-Yes, I try to find time for this process.
+Yes, I try my best to allocate some time to making music.
 Hopefully, you gonna see the results soon.